ems-project/EMSCommonBundle/doc/storages.md

 There are many types of file storages supported such as regular file system, asset saved in database, S3 and so forth.
 It's also possible to extend this list.

-To configure the storages of your solution you should  configure the bundle parameter `ems_common.storages` (or via the environment (.env) `EMS_STORAGES` variable if your are using elasticms or the skeleton).
+To configure the storages of your solution you should  configure the bundle parameter `ems_common.storages` (or via the environment (.env) `EMS_STORAGES` variable if you are using elasticms or the skeleton).
 This variable must contain a JSON array listing all storage services that you want ordered.
 I.e.:

 ```yaml
 EMS_STORAGES='[{"type":"fs","path":"./var/assets"},{"type":"fs","path":"./var/assets2"}]'